alexgb/dm-is-audited/README.md

 # dm-is-audited

 Plugin for DataMapper to allow for simple auditing of models.
-This plugin does not implement auditing itself, but merely creates a block context in which you can implement your own auditing procedures.
+This plugin does not implement auditing itself, but creates a block context in which you can implement your own auditing procedures.

 ## Example